Is a Correction Looming Ahead for Keurig Dr Pepper Inc. (KDP)

 KDP’s Market Performance

-KDP stocks went up by 1.32% for the week, with a monthly jump of 4.22% and a quarterly performance of 1.24%, while its annual performance rate touched 18.82%.
-The volatility ratio for the week stands at 1.44% while the volatility levels for the past 30 days are set at 1.32% for Keurig Dr Pepper Inc..
-The simple moving average for the period of the last 20 days is 2.06% for KDP stocks with a simple moving average of 9.68% for the last 200 days.
+KDP stocks went down by -4.60% for the week, with a monthly drop of -2.36% and a quarterly performance of -4.66%, while its annual performance rate touched 12.42%.
+The volatility ratio for the week stands at 1.59% while the volatility levels for the past 30 days are set at 1.44% for Keurig Dr Pepper Inc..
+The simple moving average for the period of the last 20 days is -2.87% for KDP stocks with a simple moving average of 4.14% for the last 200 days.

 Analysts’ Opinion of KDP